-The Communications and Electronics Branch, which is responsible for all communications and electronics matters in the Canadian Armed Forces, has several founding members – the Royal Canadian Corps of Signals, the Royal Canadian Air Force Telecommunications Branch, the Royal Canadian Navy Communications Research Branch and some elements of the Royal Canadian Electrical and Mechanical Engineers.
+The Communications and Electronics Branch, which is responsible for all communications and electronics matters in the Canadian Armed Forces, has several founding services: the Royal Canadian Corps of Signals, the Royal Canadian Air Force Telecommunications Branch, the Royal Canadian Navy Communications Research Branch, and some elements of the Royal Canadian Electrical and Mechanical Engineers.

 Back in Canada, then Capt Carruthers presented a paper at a meeting of the Royal Military College (RMC) Club in Kingston.
 The talk was published as “Methods of Communicating and Signalling in the Field”.
 In the paper, Capt Carruthers proposed that a specialized Signals Corps be established to ensure standardization of communications among Canadian Army Units.
 His proposal was accepted and on 24 October 1903, General Order 167 authorized the formation of the “Canadian Signal Corps (Militia)” – the first independent organized Signal Corps in the British Empire.
 The original Corps shared communications responsibilities with the Royal Canadian Corps of Engineers until 1919.

-The First World War saw the development of spark wireless, buried telephone cable and message rockets, in addition to motorcyclist despatch riders, messenger dogs, carrier pigeons, and the old reliable lamp and flags.
+The First World War saw the development of spark wireless, buried telephone cable, and message rockets, in addition to motorcyclist dispatch riders, messenger dogs, carrier pigeons, and the old reliable lamp and flags.

 The advent of United Nations Peacekeeping Operations had a tremendous impact on all communication personnel.
 In virtually all UN operations communicators were represented in strength, ranging from one or two radio detachments to a full signal regiment.
 C&E members provided command and control capability including cyber to all CAF operations – domestic and foreign including most recent operations in Bosnia-Herzegovina and Afghanistan.